Peanut Sauce

 FAQs

-How long does homemade peanut sauce last?
+How long does peanut sauce last in the fridge?

 Is peanut sauce healthy?